-To link to this resource use: https://libraries.indiana.edu/resources/blackauthors
+To link to this database use: https://libraries.indiana.edu/databases/blackauthors

 Interlibrary Loan Type: Secure Electronic Transmission Permitted

 Simultaneous User Limit: Unlimited simultaneous users